GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/3-guarda-fortress/corrosion.md

     ??? warning "Cursed Wheel Registration"

         === "Spotted"

+            === "Guide"

                 Cursed Wheel

                 - Start: Fortress 2F Minor Harken (Zone 9 Harken)
                 - Register: Triumphant Return (Blackmail or Mastermind ending)
+                - Important!
+Make sure all of your registered corrosion sentries are toggled to "Not Spotted" before you leap otherwise the door may be corroded over and inaccessible

                 Directions

-            - Visiting this room is required to complete the [Search for the Missing Girl](./requests.md#search-for-the-missing-girl) request
+                - Visiting this room is a required step to complete the [Search for the Missing Girl](./requests.md#search-for-the-missing-girl) request
                 - Inspect the bookcase and pick up the Tattered Rag (Valuable) > "Spotted" flag triggered

-            !!! warning "Warning"
-                - It remains unclear if the "Spotted" registration node is the Zone 10 Fountain or Triumphant Return (Blackmail or Mastermind ending)
+                - Proceed to the Zone 10 Fountain to register
-                - Recommend that you do not waste time trying to defeat the GWO until AFTER you have done a "Not Spotted" run
-                - If it does not appear in the Cursed Wheel after a "Not Spotted" run, then come back and try it again
+                - To exit:
+                    - From the Fountain go across the hallway and take the southern purple portal
+                    - The inaccessible rooms, northern 2 portals, and statues are tied to the Mastermind ending and can be ignored
+                    - You will be teleported to Zone 9 and can take the nearby Harken to exit
+                - Warning!
+If you use a Hook of Harken to exit, then it is unknown whether the "Spotted" flag is saved or not

+                Time-saver

-            - To exit head to the Zone 10 Fountain and then southern teleport to warp to the Zone 9 Harken
+                - After you drop down to Zone 8 and visit the Servant's Room the only way to exit is via the Zone 10 portal
+                - You will encounter corrosion sentries [10] and [13] along your way since their rooms are required to pass through to progress to Zone 10.
+Be sure to do both of them using the "Not Spotted" directions and they should register properly in the Cursed Wheel.

         === "Not Spotted"

             Cursed Wheel

             - Start: Fortress 2F Minor Harken (Zone 9 Harken)
-            - Register: Triumphant Return (Blackmail or Mastermind ending); see "Critical Bug" note
+            - Register:
+                - Blackmail (GWO 8) or Mastermind (GWO 6) ending
+                - Encounter the GWO, you can have the MC die ("Accept Death") or defeat it

+            Time-Saver

+            - We recommend you do this run when you are ready to complete the "Blackmail" ending.
+If done properly you can register all 4 of them at the same time.
+You can register [12] at the same time and complete [11] and [13] if they are not already registered properly
+            - This one run allows you to complete the last set of 4 corrosion sentries

             Directions